On the Tate spectrum of tmf at the prime 2

 \section{Abstract}

-Computations involving the so-called root invariant prompted Mahowald and Shick to develop the slogan: ``the root invariant of $v_n$-periodic homotopy is $v_n$-torsion.''
-While neither a proof, nor a precise statement, of this slogan appears in the literature numerous authors have offered computational evidence lending further credence toward its truth.
-The root invariant is closely related to Mahowald's inverse limit construction of the Tate spectrum.
-Computations have shown the Tate spectrum of $v_n$-periodic cohomology theories are $v_n$-torsion.
-The purpose of this paper is to split the Tate spectrum of $\tmf$ as a wedge of suspensions of $\bo$, providing yet another example to the literature.
+Computations involving the root invariant prompted Mahowald and Shick to develop the slogan: ``the root invariant of $v_n$-periodic homotopy is $v_n$-torsion.''
+While neither a proof, nor a precise statement, of this slogan appears in the literature, numerous authors have offered computational evidence in support of its fundamental idea.
+The root invariant is closely related to Mahowald's inverse limit description of the Tate spectrum, and computations have shown the Tate spectrum of $v_n$-periodic cohomology theories to be $v_n$-torsion.
+The purpose of this paper is to split the Tate spectrum of $\tmf$ as a wedge of suspensions of $\ko$, providing yet another example in support of the slogan to the existing literature.